Discover how DHL Group increased connectivity across the enterprise and automated multiple processes end-to-end

 Cost saving

-A low-code platform is a visual development tool used by both professional and citizen developers to analyze, design, and automate end-to-end business processes across the organization.
+A low-code automation platform is a visual development tool used by both professional and citizen developers to analyze, design, and automate end-to-end business processes across the organization.
 This gives you greater visibility and control over the resources, costs, and timeframes associated with business processes.
 It also enables business users and IT to collaborate on process standardization and improvement efforts.

 Forrester states that “Low-code platforms can help development teams work faster and increase enterprise-wide software production by empowering “citizen” developers.”